-In 2017, more than half (58 %) of the total nights spent by non-residents in the EU were spent in Spain, the United Kingdom, Italy and France.
+In 2018, half of the total nights spent by non-residents in the EU were spent in Spain, Italy and France.

 This article provides information on recent statistics in relation to tourism in the European Union (EU).
 Tourism plays an important role in the EU because of its economic and employment potential, as well as its social and environmental implications.
 Tourism statistics are not only used to monitor the EU’s tourism policies but also its regional and sustainable development policies.

-Bed places in the EU-28: France and Italy predominate
+Bed places in the EU-27: Italy and France predominate

-In 2017 one third of all bed places in the EU-28 are concentrated in France and Italy
+In 2018 36 % of all bed places in the EU-27 are concentrated in Italy and France

-Nights spent by non-residents in the EU-28: Spain on top
+Nights spent by non-residents in the EU-27: Spain on top

-More than half (57.6 %) of the total nights spent by non-residents in the EU-28 were spent in Spain, the United Kingdom, Italy and France
+Half of the total nights spent by non-residents in the EU-27 were spent in Spain, Italy and France